 Fred Saigh Director of Education at the St. Louis Zoo

 Louise Bradshaw, Fred Saigh Director of Education at Saint Louis Zoo, leads a passionate team of conservation educators connecting to over 2 million people annually and inspiring them to care deeply for our planet.
-With BS in Biology and a MS Ed in Education, she has worked in the fields of conservation and conservation education for over 30 years.
+With a BS in Biology and an MS Ed in Education, she has worked in the fields of conservation and conservation education for over 30 years.